Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 - You have a proven working relationship with the candidate (not just friendship)

-- The opportunity score is 8+ (large enough to justify team overhead and equity sharing)
+- The opportunity score locked+ (large enough to justify team overhead and equity sharing)

-- The timing score is 8+ (speed is genuinely critical to capture the market window)
+- The timing score locked+ (speed is genuinely critical to capture the market window)

 - You can structure vesting, buyout provisions, and IP assignment properly from day one